The CE Marking Process (6 Simple Steps)

-Each directive gives requirements on what the EU legally requires for your product to comply.
-These requirements are formally referred to as “the Essential Safety and Health Requirements” and are very general in nature.
+Each directive gives requirements on what the EU legally requires for your product to comply with.
+These requirements are formally referred to as the essential safety and health requirements (ESHR) and are very general in nature.

 The directives do not detail how to design a product in such a way that it meets the essential requirements, or what the user instructions should look like.

-Although the standards change every now and then, as does the website of the European Commission, here is an address where you might find some standards by clicking on one of the product groups:
+Although the standards change every now and then, as does the website of the European Commission, here is a web address where you may find some standards by clicking on one of the product groups:

 Otherwise, search for standards on the websites of one of the standardisation institutes:

-Not each requirement in a directive or harmonised standard applies to each product.
+Not every requirement in a directive or harmonised standard applies to every product.

-For example, if your product is machinery but not handheld machinery, the requirements for handheld machinery will not apply to your product.
-That’s why you should verify the directives and harmonised standards for those requirements that apply to your product.
+For example, if your product is machinery, but not handheld machinery, the requirements for handheld machinery will not apply to your product.
+That’s why you should check the directives and harmonised standards for those requirements that apply to your product.

-In many cases, manufacturers may rely on standards other than harmonized standards in order to demonstrate compliance with the essential requirements in the directives.
+In many cases, manufacturers may rely on standards other than harmonised standards in order to demonstrate compliance with the essential requirements in the directives.
 These can be non-harmonised standards or industry standards.

 The first option is to highlight the requirements in the directive/standards that are relevant for your product.

-The other option is to create an spread sheet in which you copy/paste all requirements.
-You then add three colomuns behind the requirements where you can later indicate if the product complies with the standard (YES), does not comply (NO) or when the requirement does not apply to your product (N/A).
+The other option is to create a spreadsheet in which you copy/paste all requirements.
+You then add one column titled "Compliance status" behind the requirements where you can later indicate if the product complies with the standard (YES), does not comply (NO) or when the requirement does not apply to your product (N/A).

-These directives (and regulations) include the Medical Devices Regulation, the ATEX directive, the Pressure Equipment directive, the Gas Appliance directive, and the Simple Pressure Vessels directive.
+These directives (and regulations) include the medical device regulation, the ATEX directive, the pressure equipment directive, the gas appliance directive, and the simple pressure vessels directive.

-If applicable directives do not require the use of a Notified Body, manufacturers may perform the conformity assessment themselves.
-In some cases, such as to comply with the requirements of the Machinery Directive and Toy Directive, the only time a Notified Body is not required is if the manufacturer uses a harmonized standard.
+If applicable directives do not require the use of a notified body, manufacturers may perform the conformity assessment themselves.
+In some cases, such as to comply with the requirements of the machinery directive and toy directive, the only time a notified body is not required is if the manufacturer uses a harmonised standard.

 How do you know that your product complies with the essential requirements in the applicable directives?